 Emergency Medical Technician (EMT)

-If billed to your service, a letter from that department indicating financial responsibility must be submitted before the first night of class.
+If billed to your department or fire service, a letter indicating financial responsibility must be submitted before the class session.

 Suggested Supplemental Textbooks, References